StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 ## Configuration

-As any Helm chart, the default configuration is defined in the associated [values.yaml](./values.yaml) file and can be overridden by either using the `--values` or `--set` `helm install` option.
+As any Helm chart, the default configuration is defined in the associated [values.yaml](./values.yaml) file and can be overridden by either using the `--values` or `--set` `helm install|upgrade` option.
 For instance:

     $ helm install --values myvalues.yaml storeconnect/frost-server
     $ helm install --set ingress.enabled=true,frost.db.volume.enabled=true storeconnect/frost-server

 ### About MQTT support

-As described in the [OGC SensorThings API specification](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html#85), the OGC SensorThings API MQTT support is an optional extension but enabled by default in the FROST-Server Helm chart.
+As described in the [OGC SensorThings API specification](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html#85), MQTT support is an optional extension but enabled by default in the FROST-Server Helm chart.
 To disable MQTT support, override the `frost.mqtt.enabled` configuration value to `false`.

     $ helm install --set frost.mqtt.enabled=false storeconnect/frost-server